uutzinger/sea/2025/README.md

 For the game to be fair, the needle as well as a part of the balloon needs to touch a finger piece of the gripper.

 - A good game lasts about 1 minute
-- Poppin a ballon is one point
+- Popping a ballon is one point
 - Keeping your own ballon not being popped is one point
-- Popping all balloons of the opposing team before the one minute mark gives one point for every 10 seocnds rmaining time.
+- Popping all balloons of the opposing team before the one minute mark gives one point for every 10 seconds remaining time.
-- If there is a tie you play until one ballon is popped.
+- If there is a tie, you play until one ballon is popped.
-- When your balloon is popped, the referee should diable your needle with a piece of tape.
+- When your balloon is popped, the referee should disable your needle with a piece of tape.